NatronGitHub/Natron/tools/MINGW-packages/README.md

 # Natron Windows SDK (DRAFT)

-The following are instructions for installing the Natron SDK on Windows.
+The following are instructions for installing and building the Natron SDK on Windows.
 Please follow the instructions exactly as described.

 ## Install MSYS2